As I returned to Bangkok’s Khao San Road tourist district, I asked myself: Was this a freak day or is “the land of smiles” turning sour?

 Yeah, the world is changing fast and we all know that existence is impermanent; cycles forever moving, evolving, dieing.

-And so I wonder if Thailand is losing it’s smile to a deepening frown?
+And so I wonder, is Thailand is losing its smile to a deepening frown?

-There really seems to be less sincerity here than the old days (1990s); less Sawadee greetings are returned.
+There really seems to be less sincerity here than in the old days (1990s) and fewer ‘Sawadee’ greetings are returned.

 Or maybe it’s a simple case of the 2012 doom and gloom setting in – as we all prepare to die 🙂

-Earlier, following my arrival from Armenia and the end of my Central Asia overland trip, I did spend 3 days – left today before I become totally broke – within the Nana Plaza adult entertainment district, entertaining and being entertained by Thailand … and, it was all pleasure and smiles.
+Earlier, following my arrival from Armenia and the end of my Central Asia overland trip, I spent 3 days – left today before I become totally broke – within the Nana Plaza adult entertainment district, entertaining and being entertained by Thailand